-Based on the procedures we performed, as described in the "Nature and scope of our work" and the evidence we collected, nothing has come to our attention that causes us to believe that the consolidated non-financial statement is not presented in accordance with the applicable regulatory requirements and that the Information, taken as a whole, is not presented fairly in accordance with the Guidelines, in all material respects.
+Based on the procedures we performed, as The Information may contain inherent uncertainty described in the "Nature and scope of our work" and about the state of scientific or economic knowledge the evidence we collected, nothing has come to our and the quality of external data used.
+Some of the attention that causes us to believe that the Information is dependent on the methodological consolidated non-financial statement is not choices, assumptions and/or estimates made in presented in accordance with the applicable preparing the information and presented in the regulatory requirements and that the Information, Statement. taken as a whole, is not presented fairly in accordance with the Guidelines, in all material The Entity's responsibility respects.